NASA-DEVELOP/VOCAL/docs/source/dev/conventions.rst

 Below is list of coding conventions agreed upon by Nathan and I(Grant).
 Please adhere to these conventions to create a more readable codebase.

+.. rubric:: Column Width

+Code should be no longer than 100 characters, in the case your statement goes **over**, use a new line or split your statement up.

 .. rubric:: String Literals

 String Literals are denoated with ``''``, docstring should be double quotes ``""``